BLCM/DataDumper/README.md

 through *all* game content, to prevent any automatic cutscene loading or the like.

-Once ingame, you can use the `O`/`o` key to cycle through modes.
+Once ingame, you can use the `N`/`n` or `P`/`p` keys to cycle through modes ("next" and "previous").
 By default it starts with "forward" `getall` loading -- ie: the first step of the above procedure.
-Hitting `o` once will switch to "reverse" `getall` loading -- ie: the second step of the above procedure.
+Hitting `n` once will switch to "reverse" `getall` loading -- ie: the second step of the above procedure.
 Once more will put it into data dumping mode, which requires that you've set up the data files outside of the game.
 A fourth mode will let you *just* do `obj dump` statements for characters/vehicles, in case that fails on the global run -- it seems that it's possible to be hit with garbage collection and have some of those dumps not work, so check on that when you're done.
-Hitting `o` again will cycle back to the first mode.
+Hitting `n` again will cycle back to the first mode.

 Hit `B`/`b` to start running the dumps.
 You'll get ingame chat messages to let you know what it's doing, and will automatically exit the game once it's done.
 Be sure to save your `Launch.log` files inbetween, if you're using the forward/reverse `getall` modes.

-If you want to stop running at any point, you can hit `P`/`p`, though note that if you hit `b` again after doing so, it'll start over again, which could make your `Launch.log` a little inconsistent.
+If you want to stop running at any point, you can hit `O`/`o`, though note that if you hit `b` again after doing so, it'll start over again, which could make your `Launch.log` a little inconsistent.
 If you cancel, it'll be best to quit the game and restart before running again.
 (You can, of